unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 <img width ='100%'
      src='../assets/images/blog/hourglass.png'
-     alt='An hourglass with blue sands draining, sitting on a bed of rocks.' />
+     alt='An hourglass with blue sands draining, sitting on a bed of rocks.'/>
 <br/><br/><br/>

 <b>Time and money</b>